Pulpican Mbuna (Maylandia pulpican)

 Choose the Red Dragon if you want a bold red dragon peacock cichlid for beginners stepping stone into Malawi cichlids, especially if your goal is a colourful but not hyper-aggressive display.
 Choose Rubin Red Peacock Cichlid - Aulonocara if you want another proven peacock variant, or Yellow Elongatus Cichlid - Chindongo Elongatus if you are building a more assertive mbuna tank.
 For collectors who enjoy variety within the same genus, Aulonocara kandeense is another attractive option.

 A healthy Red Dragon Peacock is alert, brightly coloured, feeding eagerly and swimming with fins open.
 The body should be full but not bloated, the eyes clear and the gills moving steadily.
-Most tropical fish tank diseases seen in this species are linked to stress, poor water quality, incorrect diet or sudden chemistry changes.
-Like many Malawi cichlids, they can be vulnerable to digestive issues often grouped under “Malawi bloat” if fed badly or kept in dirty conditions.
+Most health problems in this species are linked to stress, poor water quality, incorrect diet or sudden chemistry changes.
+Like many Malawi cichlids, they can be vulnerable to the digestive condition often called “Malawi bloat” if fed badly or kept in dirty conditions.

 Watch for white spot, fin damage from aggression, bacterial infections after fighting, and digestive swelling.
 If the tank is immature or overloaded, you may also see clamped fins, darkened colour and heavy breathing.
-These are often linked to poor maintenance rather than a mystery illness.
-Good tropical fish tank water treatment begins with testing and water changes, not medicating blindly.
+These are usually linked to poor maintenance rather than a mystery illness.
+Good water management begins with testing and water changes, not medicating blindly.

 Prevention is always easier than cure.
-Keep ammonia and nitrite at zero, nitrate low, and maintain a consistent tropical fish tank temperature range.
-If you are wondering what should tropical fish tank levels be, the answer is simple: stable, clean and species-appropriate.
+Keep ammonia and nitrite at zero, nitrate low, and hold a consistent temperature in the 24-28°C range.
 Quarantine all new arrivals, feed carefully and avoid mixing incompatible fish.
-Some keepers ask which tropical fish clean the tank; in reality, no fish replaces maintenance.
-Good filtration and water changes do that job.
+No fish replaces maintenance – good filtration and regular water changes do that job.

-If disease appears, move the fish to a tropical fish quarantine tank where possible.
+If disease appears, move the affected fish to a quarantine tank where possible.
 This lets you observe symptoms and treat without exposing the main display unnecessarily.
-It also helps answer common customer concerns around live red dragon peacock cichlid UK purchases: healthy stock still needs correct acclimation and quarantine once it reaches your home.
+It also reflects how every healthy live red dragon peacock cichlid UK arrival should be handled at home: correct acclimation followed by a settling-in period.

 Never medicate a display tank without identifying the problem first.
 Random treatment can damage your filter bacteria and worsen stress.
 Copper-based medications should also be used with extreme caution and never around sensitive invertebrates.